FOSSILGUY.COM

 Where to Find Fossil Megalodon Teeth

-Large Fossil Tooth of a Megatooth Shark Carcharocles Subauriculatus in original Limestone Matrix - From Aurora, North Carolina
+Large Fossil Tooth of a Megatooth Shark Otodus Subauriculatus in original Limestone Matrix - From Aurora, North Carolina

-Large 3 5/8" Fossil Tooth of a Megatooth Shark Carcharocles Subauriculatus in original Limestone Matrix - From Aurora, North Carolina
+Large 3 5/8" Fossil Tooth of a Megatooth Shark Otodus Subauriculatus in original Limestone Matrix - From Aurora, North Carolina

 Megalodons are made of cartilage.
 Cartilage is much softer than bone.
 Because of this, most of the megalodon will not fossilize.
 On rare occasions, vertebra and fragments of cartilage will fossilize.
 However, since shark teeth are made of dentin, a very hard substance, megalodon teeth readily fossilize, and are common as fossils in many fossil bearing Miocene and Pliocene formations worldwide.
 Below are some notable locations where megalodon teeth are found.
 Two famous global places for megalodon teeth are: